 Holly Kai Gallery is the largest building in Holly Kai Park.
 It is inspired by the Griffith Observatory, Los Angeles California, from which it takes its shape.
 It is located towards the east side of the park, and sits on the main hill, above some of the PAC artist studios.

 The building has four areas: the foyer area, the two gallery wings, and and a multiple-purpose cylindrical rotunda area.

-The building comprises four linked parts: the foyer area, two gallery spaces, one on either side of the foyer, in the building’s wings, and and a multiple-purpose area in the cylindrical rotunda area.
 The two gallery spaces can either be used for individual exhibits of art (allowing Holly Kai to display two artists at a time) or for a single display spanning both wings.

 While it is not intended as a precise replica of the Griffith Observatory, Holly Kai Gallery does retain the familiar large dome of the planetarium rotunda and the two domes of the observatory’s telescopes.
 One of these may be open periodically to allow a glimpse of the telescope within.
-Between the, the domes mark the gallery’s rooftop events space, used for exhibition openings, and which can be reached either from inside the gallery, via the rotunda, or via the external steps at either end of the building.
+Between them, the domes mark the gallery’s rooftop events space, used for exhibition openings, and which can be reached either from inside the gallery via the rotunda, or via the external steps at either end of the building.

 The terrace in front of the gallery has been set out as formal lawns, and can be used for 3D art exhibitions and for special events and exhibitions arranged by the Phoenix Artists Collaboration.

 The gallery offers one of three routes linking the east and west sides of the park, and the studio galleries of the the Phoenix Artists Collaboration, allowing visitors to tour the PAC galleries as well as visiting any exhibitions being held at Holly Kai Gallery.